Early Rising Baby: Tips for When Your Baby is Up Too Early

 Review your baby’s nap schedule to make sure that you are not exceeding their wakeful window.
 Be sure there are no more than 4 hours between the end of his afternoon nap and his bedtime.

-This is another counter intuitive idea; short napping or not enough napping can cause increased night wakings and an early rising baby.
+This is another counter intuitive idea; short napping or not enough napping can cause increased night waking and an early rising baby.
 Quality naptime actually helps encourage quality nighttime sleep.

 If your child tends to take very short naps or finishes their naps early in the day, you are probably dealing with early rising.
-Review your child’s sample schedule to see if you may need to adjust naptime.
+Review your child’s schedule to see if you may need to adjust naptime.